-1 The Committee shall he known as the F Rarristers' Committee 1.
-NIIUVVII as UICL י מוווטנכוס

-- 2. The functions of the Committee are: - (i) To represent the view of members of Hall who are barristers and are not Masters of the Bench, and to convey those views to the Masters of the Bench; - (ii) To consider the interests of members of Hall and the Inn; - (iii) To nominate members of Hall to serve on the Management Committee, and other bodies, making different nominations for each Committee, if practical; - (iv) To discharge such other tasks as may be agreed from time to time between the Committee and the Masters of the Bench. - 3.
-The Committee shall consist of: - (i) Nine elected barristers of Gray's Inn in self-employed practice inEngland and Wales (Masters of the Bench excepted); - (ii) Three elected employed barristers of Gray's Inn in practice in England and Wales (Masters of the Bench excepted); - (iii) A nominee of the Gray's Inn Liaison Committee on each circuit, (the South
+- 1. The Gray's Inn Barristers' Committee shall be known as the Barristers' Committee. - 2.
+The functions of the Barristers' Committee are: - (i) To represent the view of members of Hall ("Members") who are barristers and are not Masters of the Bench, and to convey those views to the Masters of the Bench; - (ii) To consider the interests of members of Hall and the Inn. - (iii) To nominate members of Hall to serve on the Management Committee, and other bodies, making different nominations for each Committee, if practical. - (iv) To discharge such other tasks as may be agreed from time to time between the Barristers' Committee and the Masters of the Bench. - 3.
+The Barristers' Committee shall consist of: - (i) Nine elected barristers of Gray's Inn in self-employed practice in England and Wales (Masters of the Bench excepted) ("Self-employed Barristers"); and - (ii) Three elected employed barristers of Gray's Inn in practice in England and Wales (Masters of the Bench excepted) ("Employed Barristers"). - (iii) From amongst the elected barristers the Committee should endeavour to ensure that there is: - (a) one Barrister who at the time of the election is less than seven years' call ("the Junior Member") and - (b) one barrister ("Circuit Member") in self-employed practice in England and Wales (Masters of the Bench excepted) for each of the Bar Circuits (excluding the South-Eastern), that is the: Midland; Northern; North-eastern, Wales & Chester, and Western Circuits. - (iv) if there is no elected barrister to fill the roles at paragraph (iii), then the Committee shall endeavour to co-opt as set out at paragraph 5 below. - 4.
+Practitioners with dual capacity shall be invited to stand in the category at 3 (i) or (ii) which best represents the area in which the majority of their practice is conducted.